cm-jones/cm-jones/README.md

 ## Contact Me

-Don't hesitate to contact me at codymjones@pm.me or connect with me on [LinkedIn](https://linkedin.com/in/cm-jones) for opportunities to collaborate.
+Please don't hesitate to contact me at codymjones@pm.me or connect with me on [LinkedIn](https://linkedin.com/in/cm-jones) for opportunities to collaborate.